catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     startxfce4
     ```
     The xfce4 window manager will start and can be configured to suit. xfce4 permits some provisioning of mouse actions, adequate for USB mice.
 Consider using
-    _moused_ in /etc/rc.conf for the mousepad.
+    _moused_ with the psm0 mousepad.
 Add to /etc/rc.conf:
     ```
     moused_enable="YES"
     moused_type="auto"